Best Treadmill Running Shoes For Women – Ladies Top Picks

 The upper is made of pleather with a mesh overlay which offers a reasonable amount of flexibility and comfort for your feet.

-If you are a stamina or endurance running who runs long distances then these are a great option.
+Whether you are running to build muscles, running to tone your butt, or a stamina or endurance runner who runs long distances then these are a great option.
 These are designed to last a very long time and take a considerable amount of abuse.

 The Solyte Midsole on the 180 is replaced by an EVA one and features 90-degrees of GEL brand tech.